WuBingzheng/fcache/README.md

 `fcache` is a bit like `memcache`, with 2 main difference:

 * HTTP protocol, more compatible with HTTP proxy and server;
-* based on file, larger space.
+* based on file, normal file or block device, e.g. /dev/sda1.

 Compared to other HTTP caches (e.g. `Squid` and `Varnish`), `fcache` is much more lightweight and easy to use.